Trauma Counseling in St. Louis

 Getting into an accident or unsafe situation

-Hearing about extreme or dangerous events happening to those you love, or in the world
+Hearing about extreme or dangerous events happening to those you love or others in the world

-Being exposed to horrific scenes at work, or other images you find repulsive
+Being exposed to horrific scenes or images you find repulsive

-Situations you couldn’t get out of, but we invasive or damaging to you
+Situations you couldn’t get out of that were invasive or damaging to you

 The first thing is to help you feel safe, secure, and learn to help your body start to relax.
-You will always be in control.
-We work with you and support you every step of the way.
+Remember, you will always be in control.
+Our caring counselors work with you and support you every step of the way.